snakemake/snakemake/docs/snakefiles/rules.rst

 Defining scatter-gather processes
 ---------------------------------

-Via Snakemake's powerful and abitrary Python based aggregation abilities (via the ``expand`` function and arbitrary Python code, see :ref:`here <snakefiles_aggregation>`), scatter-gather workflows well supported.
+Via Snakemake's powerful and abitrary Python based aggregation abilities (via the ``expand`` function and arbitrary Python code, see :ref:`here <snakefiles_aggregation>`), scatter-gather workflows are well supported.
 Nevertheless, it can sometimes be handy to use Snakemake's specific scatter-gather support, which allows to avoid boilerplate and offers additional configuration options.
 Scatter-gather processes can be defined via a global ``scattergather`` directive: